altechcorner/attendance-system-inout-subject-allday/README.md

 ## Description

-This project will allow students to time-in and time-out with the duration of 1 minute in receiving an email and multiple times in one day.
+This project will allow students to time-in and time-out with the duration of 1 minute in receiving an email and for one day only.

 ## Getting Started